networknt/light-doc/content/en/contribute/developer-guide.md

 If you are not familiar with this term, GitHub's [help pages](https://help.github.com/articles/fork-a-repo/) provide a simple explanation:

 > A fork is a copy of a repository.
-Forking a repository allows you to freely experiment with changes without affecting the original project.
+Forking a repository allows you to experiment with changes without affecting the original project freely.

 Open a GitHub repository and click on the "Fork" button in the top right.

-Now open your fork repository on GitHub and copy the remote url of your fork.
+Now open your fork repository on GitHub and copy the remote URL of your fork.
 You can choose between HTTPS and SSH as the protocol that Git should use for the following operations.
 HTTPS always works [if you are not sure](https://help.github.com/articles/which-remote-url-should-i-use/).

 ### Clone the repository

 We assume that you have set up your local development environment (see the section above if you are unsure about this).
 You should now copy one of the repositories you want to contribute down to your computer.
-You will hear this called "clone the repo".
+You will hear this called "clone the repo."
 GitHub's [help pages](https://help.github.com/articles/cloning-a-repository/) give us a short explanation:

 > When you create a repository on GitHub, it exists as a remote repository.
 You can create a local clone of your repository on your computer and sync between the two locations.